 While there is judgment surrounding changes in designations, we typically reclassify significant development, redevelopment or expansion properties into same-store properties once they are stabilized.
 Properties are deemed stabilized typically at the earlier of (i), reaching 90% occupancy or (ii) four quarters following a property's inclusion in operating real estate.
 We typically remove properties from same-store properties when the development, redevelopment or expansion has or is expected to have a significant impact on the property's annualized base rent, occupancy and operating income within the calendar year.
-Our evaluation of significant impact related to development, redevelopment or expansion activity is based on quantitative and qualitative measures including, but not limited to the following: the total budgeted cost of planned construction activity compared to the property's annualized base rent, occupancy and property operating income within the calendar year; percentage of development, redevelopment or expansion square footage to total property square footage; and the ability to maintain historic occupancy and rental rates.
-In consideration of these measures, we generally remove properties from same-store properties when we see a decline in a property's annualized base rent, occupancy and operating income within the calendar year as a direct result of ongoing redevelopment, development or expansion activity.
+Our evaluation of significant impact related to development, redevelopment or expansion activity is based on quantitative measures including, but not limited to the following: the total budgeted cost of planned construction activity compared to the property's annualized base rent, occupancy and property operating income within the calendar year; percentage of development, redevelopment or expansion square footage to total property square footage; and the ability to maintain historic occupancy and rental rates.
+In consideration of these measures, we generally remove properties from same-store properties when we see a decline in a property's annualized base rent, occupancy and operating income within the calendar year, edevelopment, and operating income within the calendar year end, occupancy and operating income within the calendar year as a direct result of ongoing redevelopment, development or expansion activity.
 Acquired properties are classified into same-store properties once we have owned such properties for the entirety of comparable period(s) and the properties are not under significant development or expansion.

-In our determination of same-store and redevelopment same-store properties, Lloyd District Portfolio and Torrey Reserve Campus have been identified as same-store redevelopment properties due to the significant construction activity noted above.
-Office same-store net operating income increased approximately 9.7% for the three months ended March 31, 2015 compared to the same period in 2014.
-Office redevelopment same-store net operating income increased approximately 4.9% for the three months ended March 31, 2015 compared to the same period in 2014.
+In our determination of same-store and redevelopment same-store properties, Lloyd District Portfolio and Torrey Reserve Campus have been identified as same-store redevelopment properties due to the significant construction activity.
+Office same-store net operating income increased approximately 5.2% for the three months ended March 31, 2016 compared to the same period in 2015.
+Office redevelopment same-store net operating income increased approximately 5.1% for the three months ended March 31, 2016 compared to the same period in 2015.

-Below is a summary of our same-store composition for the three months ended March 31, 2015 and 2014.
-There were no changes in the designations of same-store properties and redevelopment same-store properties for the three months ended March 31, 2015 when compared to the designations for the three months ended March 31, 2014.
+Below is a summary of our same-store composition for the three months ended March 31, 2016 and 2015.
+One disposed property (Rancho Carmel Plaza) was removed from same-store and redevelopment same-store properties when compared to the designations for the three months ended March 31, 2015.
+Additionally, Hassalo on Eighth - Multifamily was included in non-same store properties when compared to the designations for the three months ended March 31, 2015.

-Three Months Ended March 31,
+Three Months End ed March 31,

-2015 2014
+2016 2015

-Same-Store 21 21
+Same-Store 20 21

-Non-Same Store 2 2
+Non-Same Store 3 2

 Total Properties 23 23

-Redevelopment Same-Store 23 23
+Redevelopment Same-Store 22 23

 Total Development Properties 5 5